 Affirming Positive Behaviors and Attitudes.
-There may be some young people who are disruptive during the session.
-Disruptive behavior can be a sign of a person's need for attention and recognition.
+There may be some students who are disruptive during class time.
+Disruptive behavior can be a sign of a student's need for attention and recognition.
 Think of ways to give these young people the positive attention they need.
-Some ways to do this are to specifically greet the young people, to discuss with them their other interests, or to invite them to help with session preparation and projects.
+Some ways to do this are to specifically greet the student, to discuss with them their other interests, or to invite them to help with class preparation and projects.